When You Want More

 Trademark monitoring helps ensure your mark isn’t encroached upon by others.
 By scouring websites and hunting through databases, trademark monitoring keeps you in the loop when marks like yours appear, giving you time to act.

-Below, we break down how monitoring works, explore its benefits, and answer other common questions.
+Below, we break down how monitoring works, explore its benefits, and answer other common questions, such as:

 How Does Trademark Monitoring Work?

 Trademark monitoring involves ongoing research that helps you find out whether your trademark is being infringed upon—or is at risk of infringement.
 If there’s a likelihood of confusion between your mark and a newer one, trademark monitoring helps you discover it.

 There are two ways to monitor trademarks: manually and through software.

 Manual monitoring you can do yourself or with the help of a trademark attorney.
 It can be a slow and cumbersome process, involving the regular searching of numerous websites and databases.
 The goal of all this searching is to discover if marks similar to yours are in existence, or if unauthorized use of your mark has occurred.

 When monitoring your trademark, you’ll likely want to search sites and databases such as:

 - USPTO Official Gazette